Take Me Out to the Ball Game (film): Reception

+Box office

-Take Me Out to the Ball Game was a box-office success, earning $2,987,000 in the U.S. and Canada and $978,000 overseas, resulting in a profit of $675,000.
+Take Me Out to the Ball Game was a box-office success, earning $2,987,000 in the United States and Canada and $978,000 overseas, resulting in a profit of $675,000.

+Critical response

 On March 13, 1949, Bob Thomas of the Associated Press wrote, "Take Me Out to the Ball Game is a sure cure for anybody's blues.
 Seldom has there been a film loaded with such fine entertainment.
 Bright young people like Frank Sinatra, Gene Kelly, Esther Williams, Betty Garrett and Jules Munshin make even the contrived plot likable."

 The New York Times' Bosley Crowther gave the film a mixed review, concluding, "For all its high spots, however, the show lacks consistent style and pace, and the stars are forced to clown and grimace much more than becomes their speed.
 Actually, the plotted humor is conspicuously bush-league stuff.
 Don't be surprised if you see people getting up for a seventh-inning stretch."

-On Rotten Tomatoes the film holds a 95% rating based on 19 contemporary and modern reviews, with an average rating of 8 out of 10.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 95% based on 19 reviews, with an average rating of 8/10.

 Accolades

 Harry Tugend and George Wells were nominated for the 1950 Writers Guild of America Award in the category of Best Written American Musical.
-They lost to Betty Comden and Adolph Green for On the Town, another MGM musical comedy also produced by Arthur Freed and also starring Gene Kelly, Frank Sinatra, Betty Garrett and Jules Munshin, which was released four months after the premiere of Take Me Out to the Ball Game.
+They lost to Betty Comden and Adolph Green for On the Town, another MGM musical comedy also produced by Arthur Freed and also starring Gene Kelly, Frank Sinatra, Betty Garrett, and Jules Munshin, which was released four months after the premiere of Take Me Out to the Ball Game.

-The film is recognized by American Film Institute in these lists: